ServerlessLife/cdk-booster/README.md

 );
 ```

-## How it works.
+## How It Works

-CDK Booster works in multiple phases
+CDK Booster operates through multi-phase process:

-1. **Transpiling CDK code**
+1. **CDK Code transpilation**

-CDK Booster transpiles CDK code using ESBuild and injects some additional code to find all Lambdas that are in the project and their prebuild and postbuild commands.
+CDK Booster uses ESBuild to transpile/compile your CDK code and injects additional code to discover all Lambda functions in your project, along with their prebuild and postbuild commands.

 2. **Running CDK code in Node Worker threads**

-Transpiled code is then run in a Worker.
-The injected code makes it possible to get the Lambdas.
+The transpiled code runs in Node.js Worker threads.
+The injected code enables discovery of Lambda functions.

 3. **Lambda handlers transpilation**

-Bundles all Lambda TypeScript code simultaneously using ESBuild.
-Buundling evernthing in one go is possible using ESBuild multiple entry points.
-The assets are dropped in cdk.out/bundling-temp-\* folder, where they can be picked up by CDK.
+All Lambda TypeScript/JavaScript code is bundled simultaneously using ESBuild's multiple entry points feature.
+This approach is what provides the significant speed improvement.
+Bundled assets are placed in the `cdk.out/bundling-temp-*` folders for CDK to consume.

-4. **Regular CDK execution Phase**
+4. **Standard CDK Execution**

-In the last phase, the regular CDK is executed regularly.
-It detects that assets have already been prepared, so it skips bunding.
+The regular CDK synthesis process runs normally.
+When CDK attempts to bundle Lambda code, it discovers that assets have already been prepared and skips the bundling step.

-5. **Prepare assets again**

-If some resources are unresolved and a lookup would be needed, the CDK would be run again, including the bootstrapping.
-CDK Booster detectct that and copy already prepare already tranpiled assets agen into cdk.out/bundling-temp-\* folder.
+### 5. **Smart Asset Reuse**

+If CDK needs to run synthesis again (due to unresolved resources requiring lookups), CDK Booster detects this scenario and reuses the already-prepared bundled assets, avoiding duplicate work.
+Note that resolved lookups are stored in `cdk.context.json`.
+If that is available the synthesis will not run again, but that means you need to commit the file into git if you want it to be available for CI/CD.
+It also needs to contain resulution for lookupa for all environments.

+## Requirements

+- AWS CDK v2.x
+- TypeScript or JavaScript Lambda handlers using `NodejsFunction` construct

+## Performance

 ## Authors

 - [Marko (ServerlessLife)](https://www.serverlesslife.com/)
-- ⭐ Your name here for big code contributions.
+- ⭐ Your name here for significant code contributions

 ## Contributors